GithubAnant/GithubAnant/README.md

 ## 💫 About Me
-Second year Computer Science student based in New Delhi, India.

-I have been coding since 10th grade.
-I like building fast.
-Idea day one, working product by the week.
-When not doing that, I am usually deep into longer projects that actually take time to get right.

-Currently expanding my skillset and diving deeper into machine learning and AI.
-Full stack developer with strong experience building web apps, mobile apps, and Windows apps using Flutter.

-Always experimenting.
-Always shipping.

-Working on some cool projects.
-Follow along if you like what you see.
+Computer Science student at DTU (Delhi) with a passion for shipping products that actually bother me.
+I believe in rapid iteration, taking ideas from concept to working prototype within days, while also dedicating time to more complex projects that require deeper thinking.

+My technical journey started in 10th grade and has evolved into full-stack development across web, mobile, and desktop.
+Currently expanding my horizons by diving into Machine Learning and AI.

+Absolutely love building, shipping, and learning.
+Check out my repositories to see what I'm working on or connect to collaborate on something interesting

 ## 💻 Tech Stack